Tell Taylor: Marriages

-On November 4, 1907, Taylor married Buda Godman (née Helen Julia Godman; 1888–Unknown), the daughter of Otho and Julia Godman (née Conklin) of Chicago.
+On November 4, 1907, Taylor married Buda Godman (née Helen Julia Godman; 1888–1945), the daughter of Otho and Julia Godman (née Conklin) of Chicago.
 Buda had met Taylor about two years prior when Taylor had been a dinner guest at the St. Joseph's Convent and Academy in Adrian, Michigan, where Helen had been attending school.
 Taylor had just started his songwriting career and was appearing with a traveling stage company in Adrian.
 Buda and Tell had become friends before dinner was over, but did not correspond afterward.
 Two years later, while attending the performance of "The Girl Question," by Howard, Adams, and Hough, at a theater in Chicago, Buda recognized Tell and sent a note to him backstage, and they became reacquainted.
 After spending time together lunching and dining during the following week, they met for dinner at a Chicago hotel, and sent for a judge to marry them in the hotel's parlor.

 In 1910, Tell Taylor filed for divorce from Buda in Chicago.
 In late September of that year, the divorce was granted, with Tell accusing Buda of having "affinities" with other vaudevillains.
 In the divorce proceedings, Tell stated that "I married Buda when we both were drunk and I found out she was quite incapable of loyalty to anyone."

 On July 8, 1913, Tell Taylor married again to Blanche Irene King (maiden; born 1887) in McLean County, Illinois.
 In 1921, Blanch filed for, and was granted a divorce from Tell Taylor in Chicago.